How to shorten and customize a NATO strap featured picture

 2. Chris says:

 Perfect!
-Thart worked well, just removed the second layer of the NATO straps I bought for Tudor FXD watch.
+Thart worked well, just removed the second layer of the nylon straps I bought for Tudor FXD watch.

 Many thanks.